 Skip to main content

-Popular Blue Flag beaches serving Palmanova resort in the south west of Majorca
+Popular Blue Flag beaches serving Palmanova resort in the south-west of Mallorca

 Attracting thousands of tourists annually and especially popular with Brits and package holiday makers, Palmanova is a purpose built resort next to Magaluf in south west Majorca.
 Palma Nova actually hosts three separate ‘Blue Flag’ beach areas, Playa de Palmanova, Playa Son Matias and Playa Es Carregador.